 Back up as your pup runs toward you and say, “Off!”
 Reward him with a delicious treat when his paws touch the ground.
 Simple, right?

 This one can take a while to learn.
 I, of course, learned it quickly since I am such a smart little dog!
 Put a treat in the kennel and say, “Kennel!” or “Go to bed!”
-When the puppy goes inside, don’t close the door, but praise him.
-Practice this repeatedly; then try closing the door.
+When the puppy goes inside, please don’t close the door, but praise him.
+Practice this repeatedly, then try closing the door.
 Make sure you give him a treat through the door.
-Increase the time in the kennel each time you practice this and don’t let him out even if he whimpers.
-When you do let the puppy out don’t lavish him with praise because the reward for going in should be better than coming out.
+Increase the time in the kennel each time you practice this, and don’t let him out even if he whimpers.
+When you let the puppy out, don’t lavish him with praise because the reward for going in should be better than coming out.

-This one is an easy one!
-You’ll want your puppy to hand over his toy without a fight, right?
-Well, just do a trade—a delectable treat for a toy.
+This one is easy!
+You’ll want your puppy to hand over his toy without a fight.
+Well, make a trade—a delectable treat for a toy.
 But there’s a trick.
-You need to make it clear that you are not rewarding your puppy for holding onto the toy.
+It would be best to make it clear that you are not rewarding your puppy for holding onto the toy.
 How do you do that?
 If I have a toy ball in my mouth.
 Laura will hold the ball and say, “Give!” or “Drop it!”
-In the other hand would be a treat that would be advancing toward me.
-Naturally, I’d want the treat so I’d have to release the ball.
+On the other hand, it would be a treat that would be advancing toward me.
+Naturally, I’d want the treat, so I’d have to release the ball.
 Then Laura says, “TAKE” and gives me the treat.
 Simple!
-If I don’t give up the toy, well then it’s time to contact Laura for more training information.
+If I don’t give up the toy, well, then it’s time to contact Laura for more training information.

-The key to your puppy learning commands is that old saying “practice makes perfect”.
-The bond that develops between you and your puppy during training will last a life time.
-I should know Laura and I are very close!
-There are other commands you can teach your puppy as well so be checking the blog for more training tips.
+The key to your puppy learning commands is that old saying, “practice makes perfect.”
+The bond that develops between you and your puppy during training will last a lifetime.
+I should know Laura, and I are very close!
+There are other commands you can teach your puppy, so check the blog for more training tips.